RIT-New-Media-Capstone/ruin-the-show/README.md

 In addition to the FSM, we implemented an event-driven architecture for the project.
 There are two types of events; game events (stored in `eventQueue`) and animation events (stored in `messages_for_frontend`).

 `eventQueue` is the primary list used within the state machine.
-There are 2 main categories of events that are added to this cue, with each category being its own enum; game state altering events (`events`) and feedback-based events (`feedback`).
+There are 2 main categories of events that are added to this queue, with each category being its own enum; game state altering events (`events`) and feedback-based events (`feedback`).

 The `events` enum has all of the events that relate to the state of the game.
 There are input-based events (`events.CHEAT_BUTTON_PRESSED`, `events.LEVER_MOVED`, etc) that are added to the queue when the hardware has been interacted with (emitted in `src/arduino/panel.js`), controller events (`events.TURN_ON_APPLAUSE`, `events.TURN_OFF_PODIUM`, etc) that are added to the queue on timers specific to each mechanic.
 There are also state-related events (`events.RETURN_IDLE`, `events.GAME_OVER`, etc) that are added to the queue on timers to control what the state of the game is, and alter the FSM.